Expert wound care services

 Off-loading the wound

-Off-loading relieves the pressure placed on a foot wound when you walk.
+Off-loading relieves the pressure placed on a wound.
 Your provider may use total contact casting or custom orthotics to off-load your wound.

 Treating the underlying condition